william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 1. User opens WMS and chooses to request an event code.
 2. User chooses **LiveStack Event**.
-3. User selects a LiveStack on page 70.
+3. User selects a LiveStack on the **LiveStack Event Details** screen.
-4. The page displays the LiveStack entries.
+4. The screen displays the LiveStack entries.
 5. Entries are selected by default for a new event.
 6. User can turn individual entries on or off.
 7. User enters the event title, dates, timezone, optional overrides, max users, and concurrent users.
-8. User saves the page.
+8. User saves the event.
 9. WMS creates the LiveStack Event parent row.
 10. WMS creates regular workshop event rows for selected entries only.
 11. Associated workshop events appear in the entry table.